-It is my understanding that Matthew’s Gospel was written to the Hebrew people to encourage them to place their faith in God that Jesus of Nazareth was and is God’s promised Messiah.
+Matthew’s Gospel was written to the Hebrew people to encourage them to place their faith in God who sent Jesus of Nazareth to be God’s promised Messiah.
 Matthew wrote in a particular style for this very specific purpose.
 His gospel is written in mirror form of the Pentateuch (the first 5 books of the Old Testament in the Christian Bible): Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.
 Matthew’s gospel is written in 5 parts as well.

-My personal reflections are updated every Tuesday with reflections on the previous week’s readings.
-I will leave up the reflections for the current month beginning with the most recent.
-If you would care to read Jen’s Jottings from previous months, please contact her(firstname.lastname@example.org) and she is happy to email you the archived materials.
+My personal reflections of the previous week’s readings are updated every Tuesday.
+If you would care to read Jen’s Jottings from previous months, please contact me: email@example.com.
+I am happy to email you the archived materials.

 May God’s Word bless and feed you this day and each day you carry these thoughts with you in mind and spirit.

 June 15, 2021 Matthew 15:7-27